 It is perhaps the most famous destination from Lisbon, and it is not too difficult to understand why.
 It is a classical experience, a breathtaking journey with jaw-dropping views and mystical locations.

-This small village 29 kilometers from Lisbon is surrounded by a dense forest, palaces, manor houses of all sorts, locations with Freemason and Knight Templars symbols.
+This small village, 29 kilometers from Lisbon, is surrounded by a dense forest, palaces, manor houses of all sorts, and land locations with Freemason and Knight Templar symbols.
 It is an epic open-air museum inside a natural reserve with several architectural styles cohabiting the same space.
 It is not a coincidence that most people describe Sintra as Romantic.

 1. Quinta Da Regaleira: Hidden Symbols and Lush Gardens